 - New obligations are implemented for better data management among business

-Amongst other regulations, these obligations include a clear responsibilty path for how organisations obtain peoples consent before collecting their information.
+Amongst other regulations, these obligations include a clear responsibility path for how organizations obtain individual’s consent before collecting their information.

 If companies do not process an individual’s data in the correct way, they can be fined.
 If they don’t have a data protection officer but need one, they can be fined.
 If there’s a security breach and no notification about it is done, they can be fined… The list goes on.

-And moneywise it’s no talk about pennies or cents… Small offences could result in fines up to 2% (or €10 million) of a company’s global turnover.
-Larger offences with more serious consequences can result in fines up to 4% (or €20 million) of the global turnover.
+And moneywise it’s no talk about pennies or cents… Small offenses could result in fines up to 2% (or €10 million) of a company’s global turnover.
+Larger offenses with more serious consequences can result in fines up to 4% (or €20 million) of the global turnover.

 (Click here to read all the 88 pages of the EU GDPR legislative act from 2016.)